ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 >     - select each log files that were outputted from STAR
 > - **<i class="fas fa-play"></i> Run Tool**

+Check out [here](/resources/assets/galaxy-tutorial/MultiQC_STAR.html) for the full MultiQC report for each of the samples used in this study.
+Pay close attention to the % aligned.
+We would like this to be > 70%, which it is for each sample.

 # Counting the Reads per Annotated Gene

 **Identifying the Strandedness**